 British forces had opened fire 40 times, and during that period there were 60 grenade and shooting attacks against British forces, including the destruction of an Aden Airways Douglas DC-3, which was bombed in mid-air, killing all the people on board.

 Arab Police Mutiny

 The emergency was further exacerbated by the Six-Day War in June 1967.
 Nasser claimed that the British had helped Israel in the war, and this led to a mutiny by hundreds of soldiers in the South Arabian Federation Army on 20 June, which also spread to the Aden Armed Police.
-The mutineers killed 22 British soldiers and shot down a helicopter, and as a result, Crater was occupied by rebel forces.
+The mutineers killed 22 British soldiers and shot down a helicopter, so Crater was occupied by rebel forces.

 Concerns were heightened regarding the ability to give sufficient security to British families in the midst of the increased violence, resulting in evacuation plans for families being sped up considerably.

 Following the mutiny, all British forces were withdrawn from Crater, while Royal Marines of 45 Commando took up sniping positions on the high ground and killed 10 armed Arab fighters.

 However, Crater remained occupied by an estimated 400 Arab fighters.